Skip to main content

 • Texas Property Code §202.007 says HOAs cannot prohibit water-conserving landscaping, including xeriscaping and native plants.

-• HB 517 (2025) closed the loophole HOAs used to reject native yards through vague "aesthetic standards."
+• Texas Property Code §202.007(d-1) bars HOAs from rejecting native yards through vague "aesthetic standards."

 • HOAs cannot require turf grass specifically, mandate a minimum percentage of lawn, or ban maintained native plants.